LIKO-12/build-templates/README.md

 #### Android

-Creates the build templates for Android devices, it runs on a linux machine and uses a Lua scripts for injecting in LuaSec into LÖVE's sourcecode and changing the package name.
+Creates the build templates for Android devices, it runs on a linux machine and uses a Lua scripts for changing the package name.

 It downloads and installs all the development tools required to compile LÖVE for Android.